-North St. Paul Police Department requests the following information: Location, description of the complaint, and possible animal owner information.
-This information is not required, but is preferred.
+North St. Paul Police Department requests the following information:

-The City of North St. Paul has an ordinance that requires all dogs to be leashed when not on their owner’s property.
-If you have a dog running loose, please contact the Police Department at 651-747-2406 between Monday - Friday from 8 a.m. - 4:30 p.m.
+The City of North St. Paul has an ordinance requiring all dogs to be leashed when not on their owner’s property.
+If you have a dog running loose, please contact the Police Department at 651-747-2406 Monday - Friday from 8 a.m. - 4:30 p.m.

 You will need to contact the Police Department to see if your dog is in custody.
 Staff will explain the procedure and any fees you will be required to pay.

-The department will then send an officer or Community Service Officer to take the report.
+The department will then send an officer or community service officer to take the report.
 We will then require the animal to be quarantined for 10 days.
-At the end of the 10 days, North St. Paul Police will check the dog to ensure it is healthy and then follow-up with the victim.
+At the end of the 10 days, North St. Paul Police will check the dog to ensure it is healthy and then follow up with the victim.
 Any dog that has bitten someone more than once may be declared potentially dangerous.
 Depending on the severity of the bite, the dog may be declared potentially dangerous or dangerous after 1 incident.
 This is another reason we require people to report dog bites.

 We’re sorry, but the Police Department does not respond to wild animal calls.
 We do not remove wildlife simply because it is on your property.
 However, if the animal is causing property damage you may set your own live traps.
 If you trap an animal, do not take it to some other part of town and release it.
 This could potentially spread disease.

 We’re sorry, but we are unable to assist with injured birds unless they are birds of prey (owls, hawks, eagles, etc.).
 Please contact the University of Minnesota Raptor Center at 612-624-4745 if you find an injured bird of prey.